willfind/tf-kmeans/readme.md

 ### `(TFKMeansPlusPlus || TFKMeansMeta).fit(x, progress)`

 Fits the model to the two-dimensional data, `x`.
 Optionally, a `progress` callback function can be provided.
 This function takes a single argument that represents the overall completion of the `fit` method (in terms of restarts and iterations) expressed as a fraction between 0 and 1.
+Note that although the `progress` method technically works, it's not usually realistic to expect to see progress since the fitting is done in a single shot and consumes all available resources until finished.
+If you _really_ want to see the progress, use the `fitStep` method instead.

+### `(TFKMeansPlusPlus || TFKMeansMeta).fitStep(x, progress)`

+Takes one step in the process of fitting the model to the two-dimensional data, `x`.
+Optionally, a `progress` callback function can be provided.
+This function takes a single argument that represents the overall completion of the `fit` method (in terms of restarts and iterations) expressed as a fraction between 0 and 1.

 ### `(TFKMeansPlusPlus || TFKMeansMeta).predict(x, centroids)`